NABlackFox/NABlackFox/README.md

 - 📫 How to reach me **thanhchem.pro@gmail.com**

 <h3 align="left">About Me:</h3>
 <p align="left">I am currently a software engineering student at RMIT Vietnam.
-I am interested in embedded systems and IoT, with some experience coding on Arduino boards.
-I am also learning about the Raspberry Pi and exploring its kernel programming applications.
+I am interested in embedded systems and IoT, mainly using C and C++ for embedded system development.
+I also have experience coding on Arduino boards and am learning about the Raspberry Pi, exploring its kernel programming applications.

-Additionally, I am developing a Discord bot for my own server and hosting it on a Raspberry Pi.
+Additionally, I am developing a Discord bot for my own server, using JavaScript, and hosting it on a Raspberry Pi.
+I also have experience with intermediate Python for AI development.
 In my free time, I am learning GDScript and the Godot engine to create my own games.
-I also have some experience in 2D pixel art.</p>
+I also have some experience in 2D pixel art and sprite drawing.</p>

 <h3 align="left">Connect with me:</h3>
 <p align="left">